stevenjlho/leetcode/solutions/105. Construct Binary Tree from Preorder and Inorder Traversal/README.md

 ## Approach

-1. If the `preorder` list is empty, return `null`.
+1. Return `null` if the `preorder` list is empty since there's no tree to build.
-2. Extract the first item from `preorder` as the current root's value and store it in `rootVal`.
+2. Identify the root of the current subtree using the first element of `preorder`, and find its index in `inorder`.
-3. Find the `rootVal` index in the inorder traversal and assign this to `rootIndex`.
+3. Create the root node with the identified root value.
-4. Divide `inorder` into `inorderLeft` and `inorderRight` using `rootIndex`.
+4. Split `inorder` into `inorderLeft` (before `rootIndex`) and `inorderRight` (after `rootIndex`) using `rootIndex`. `inorderLeft` lengths will dictate how to split the `preorder` array.
-5. Similarly, split `preorder` into two: `preorderLeft` (which has the same length as `inorderLeft`) and the rest as `preorderRight`.
-Exclude the first element when splitting `preorderLeft` because it represents the root of the current tree.
+5. Split `preorder` into `preorderLeft` (matching the length of `inorderLeft`) and `postorderRight`, excluding the first element, which is used as the root.
-6. Recursively build the left and right subtrees using the split preorder and inorder arrays, then assign them to the current root's left and right pointers, respectively.
+6. Recursively call buildTree for the left and right segments of `preorder` and `inorder` to construct left and right subtrees, respectively.
-7. Return the built tree's root.
+7. Return the `root`, which now points to a subtree constructed from `preorder` and `inorder`.

 ## Complexity